vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 2. Parse the JSON string that is returned.
 3. Call the Hub API to execute the Box function.

-We create a new Logic App in the Azure portal.
+We create a new logic app in the Azure portal.
 Then, we add the first HTTP call, as shown in the following screenshot.
 The endpoint `GET /auth/token` accepts the API key in a header called `apiKey`.

 ![image](/assets/2025-02-05/050.png)

 The access token is returned in the JSON string response body.
 To make the token available, we use a "Parse JSON" block in the logic app.
-The schema for parsing the JSON string can be copied from here:
+Here's the schema for parsing the JSON string:

 {% highlight json %}
 {